linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 This should build the test and then run it.
-However, even though the test is in :master:`testcases/kernel/syscalls` directory it won't be automatically ran as part of the syscalls test group (e.g. not run via ``kirk -r math``.
+However, even though the test is in :master:`testcases/kernel/syscalls` directory it won't be automatically ran as part of the syscalls test group (e.g. not run via ``kirk -f math``).
 For this we need to add it to the runtest file.
 So open :master:`runtest/syscalls` and add the lines starting with a ``+``.

 .. code-block::